mozilla/pontoon/docs/admin/deployment.rst

    Celery or executed immediately and synchronously.
 Set this to ``False`` on production.

+``CELERYD_MAX_TASKS_PER_CHILD``
+   Maximum number of tasks a Celery worker process can execute before it’s replaced with a new one.
+Defaults to 20 tasks.

 ``DISABLE_COLLECTSTATIC``
    Disables running ``./manage.py collectstatic`` during the build.
 Should be set to ``1``.